chegardi/aCBudget/README.md

 - backup functionality

 Wishes from the future:
-1. UI
-* This is in the making.
+*.
+UI - This is in the making.
-2. Network capability
+*.
+Network capability
-3. Smartphone capability
+*.
+Smartphone capability

 Setup:
-- See detailed_readme.txt or use the accompanying Makefile (run 'make sql' is first, then use 'make')
+- See 'detailed_readme'.txt or use the accompanying Makefile (run 'make sql' if first time, then use 'make' if you've changed the code)

-*See http://www.sqlite.org/ for download/interface and information on SQLite.
+See http://www.sqlite.org/ for download/interface and information on SQLite.
 I have now added the folder 'sql/' with the required files - but be sure to spread the word of SQLite and their awesome work!